 Well introverts take heart.
 There is a job where being an extrovert gives ZERO advantage.

-A job that’s a TRUE work from home (or wherever you like) opportunity.
+that’s a TRUE work from home (or wherever you like) opportunity

-A job where your inward focus is a strength as opposed to a detriment.
+that makes your inward focus is a strength as opposed to a detriment

-A job where there is no teamwork requirement… but you have the freedom to work in a team based environment if you like.
+that has no teamwork requirement… but you have the freedom to work in a team based environment if you like

-A job where you can make more money than the average professional athlete… on your own terms.
+where you can make more money than the average professional athlete… on your own terms

 Sound good?
 Want to know more?